Dear SaaStr: What Makes a Bad CTO?

 - That are super agile

-- And can ship a lot of very functional, very clever code that supports early, very rapid growth (from a very small base).
+- That can ship a lot of very functional, very clever code that supports early, very rapid growth (from a very small base); and

 So … a “bad” CTO is one that can’t recruit a strong “pizza box” team.
 A bad CTO is an OK engineer him or herself but can’t get 3 other great engineers to join him/her.

 A “bad” CTO isn’t agile enough, and can’t push out quick releases and features to save big deals, fix terrible bugs, etc. A “bad” CTO sometimes wants to do this, but just isn’t good enough.
 Or a “bad” CTO is a bit too unmotivated / whatever to do what it takes to keep up.

 A “bad” CTO doesn’t care about growing very, very quickly.
 So much changes once you have your first few customers.
 It’s exciting — but also tiring and very stressful.
 A great CTO embraces this change, participates actively in it, and drives it.
 A bad CTO resists the change that come with scaling the early customer base.

 A “bad” CTO doesn’t think it’s their problem when things have to change, a lot.
 When the customer base changes.
 When the product ends up having to go in a very different direction than everyone thought at first.

 This skillset is critical but then later … but a lot of it does not scale.
 The skills it takes to build a clever hack with a small team, and iterate that hack very rapidly to respond to customer and market needs … are not the same skills it takes to scale from 10–100 engineers.
 To refactor the codebase.
 To ship truly enterprise-grade software.
 To walk into a room full of CIOs and instill confidence.

 Sometimes, CTOs can grow into true VPs of Engineering.
 But usually, they don’t want to.
 They want the company to bring in a true manager to scale the team beyond 1–2 pizza boxes.
 While the CTO can focus on doing super agile, next generation things.